jgpc42/insn/README.md

    :parameter-annotations {0 anns}})
 ```

-Annotations values are processed exactly the same way as in [Clojure][anns].
+Annotation values are processed exactly the same way as in [Clojure][anns].

 ### Loading constant numbers